TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 	- This project does do this, though it is necessary to chain the parameters down through the components, which means the summaries are lost.
 	There is probably a better way of doing this.
 It may be with cascading.
 It maybe with inheritance rather than interfaces.
 - careful of moving razor files between projects
+- changing a component to server rendering can allow you to debug in vs a little easier

 ## Things to try in the project to gain familiarity
 - replace the li links with a blazor component that takes class the href or two one for mvc and blazor